-Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
-These mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical label R410A.
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for a long time.
+The R-22 and HCFC mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

-In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
-They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
+They can legally be sold and installed which permits your Saint Charles area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The intent for these Dry Charged Units is to give the greater Saint Charles area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+The intent for these Dry Charged Units is to give the greater Saint Charles area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Saint Charles homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?